lubianat/fapesp-_report_1/manuscript.md

 The opinions were varied, and no consensus was achieved.

 Before we proceeded with the knowledge-graph formalizations via Wikidata, we dedicated time for a theoretical research on the concept of "cell type" in the context of knowledge representation.
 This line of research aligns itself with the groundwork of the Cell Ontology [@wikidata:Q21184168; @doi:10.1186/1471-2105-12-6; @doi:10.1186/s13326-016-0088-7] and CELDA [@wikidata:Q21284308]  and the contributions of the International Workshop on Cells in Experimental Life Sciences series [@doi:10.1186/s12859-017-1976-2; @doi:10.1186/s12859-019-2721-9].

 In this period, we targeted the question: which cell type definition allows crafting coherent biological statements?
 The goal was to not say what cell types _are_, but what they can be for a consistent representation on a knowledge graph, like Wikidata.
-Furthermore, for the practical purpose adopted here, we avoid the dissection of the differences between persistent classes of cells (often called "cell types") or the transient, fugacious classes of cells (often called "cell states") (see "Definition of cell identity" section in [@wikidata:Q48563763] for an example).
+We avoided the dissection of the differences between persistent classes of cells (often called "cell types") or the transient, fugacious classes of cells (often called "cell states") (see "Definition of cell identity" section in [@wikidata:Q48563763] for an example).
 Even though such a distinction is an essential topic for theoretical research, it is not required to represent formally biomedical experiments.

 To facilitate communication among life scientists, in a preprint derived from this PHD project[@doi:10.22541/au.160979530.02627436/v1], we proposed, among other theoretical advancements, naming conventions for different cell types classes.